Nick1311/MusicShop/README.md

     • Intellij IDEA,  MySql Workbench
 Web application allow to connecting to database using Spring Data JPA.
 Object and classes are mapping to database tables using relational mapping including JPA annotations.
 Application can be testing using Apache Derby database.

+To run this project use command:
+./mvnw spring-boot:run
+or run StronaApplication() method inside your IDE

-For testing application in Postman:
+For testing application in Postman you can use follwoing informations:

 [
     {